Teaching Fellow in Japanese

-Dr Akihiko Shimizu is a full-time teaching staff of Asian Studies and currently teaches Japanese language to all year levels.
+Dr Akihiko Shimizu is Teaching Fellow in Japanese at Asian Studies and currently teaches Japanese language to all year levels.
 He received his PhD in English from the University of St Andrews.
-While his research primarily focuses on Ben Jonson and early modern English literature, his current research interests include comparative literary studies which investigate the rhetorical representation of character and the cultural implications of the face in English and Japanese writings from the 17th century onwards.
+While his research primarily focuses on Ben Jonson and early modern English literature, his current research interests include comparative literary studies which investigate the rhetorical representation of character and the cultural implications of the face in English and Japanese writings from the 17th century onward.

-Aki has an established teaching experience in both Japanese lanaguge and Japanese Studies in Higher Education since 2011.
+Aki has an established teaching experience in both Japanese language and Japanese Studies in Higher Education since 2011.